 Story of Seasons on the other hand was a little slower.
 Their first game on PC, Friends of Mineral Town, did not launch on the platform until 2020.
 A whole year after it originally came out on the Switch and several years behind Harvest Moon.
 Last year’s Pioneers of Olive Town was released simultaneously for both Switch and PC, so it seems like both developers have recognised the love the PC gaming community has for their games.

-Gaming PCs Perfect for Harvest Moon or Story of Seasons
+Best PCs for Harvest Moon and Story of Seasons

 Refract Gaming Jade (FS-1DJ-EP)